 The building bases of our bodies are cells.
 These cells derive their nutrition from the food we eat.
-Nutrition for these cells comes in the form of glucose, protein, and essential vitamins and minerals.
+Nutrition for these cells comes in the form of glucose, protein and essential vitamins and minerals.
 While all vitamins are crucial, vitamin B12 holds a prominent position.
 This is because many of the body’s vital functions are dependent on its proper quantity.
 Vitamin B12 is also known as Cobalamin.

 Vitamin B12 is water-soluble; therefore it cannot be stored for long in the body.
 This is why you need to replenish it in your body regularly.
-Also, if you are a small baby, pregnant woman or growing child, you will need it more quantities than others.
+Also, if you are a small baby, pregnant woman or growing child, you will need it in more quantities than others.

 The deficiency can be treated first with injectable supplements and later supplements that can be had orally or through the nasal passage may be handed out to the patient.

 When the deficiency of this vitamin is present in small amounts, the symptoms do not manifest themselves.
 However, if left untreated, the results are telling, indeed.

 - It is essential for nerve health.
 The brain cannot function properly without it.
 Depression, memory fatigue, confusion are some of the immediate effects.
 If still left untreated, it can turn into psychosis and dementia.
 People also experience nerve tingling and muscular weakness.
 Many people develop sensations of ‘pins and needles’ due to nerve damage.

 - It is needed to make the red blood cells.
 These cells are responsible for carrying oxygen to the tissues.
 Insufficient quantities of Vitamin B12 can lead to anaemia.
 Menstrual problems, irregular heartbeats, intense fatigue and breathlessness are just some effects of vitamin induced anaemia.
 Know more about 9 anaemia symptoms.